Twelve Articles: Roots of the Twelve Articles

-The roots of the Twelve Articles are disputed.
-Some sources attribute them to the Peasants Leader (Bauernkanzler) Wendel Hipler.
-Normally they are attributed to the reformer Sebastian Lotzer from Memmingen, who had possibly broadened already existing texts together with Christoph Schappeler.
+The roots of the Twelve Articles are usually traced to the journeyman furrier and lay preacher Sebastian Lotzer of Memmingen, who is believed to have drafted the text between 27 February and 1 March 1525.
+The town’s reformer Christoph Schappeler is generally credited with writing the preamble and providing theological justification.

-On 16 February 1525 about 25 villages pertaining to the city of Memmingen rebelled, and in view of their economic condition and the general political situation, demanded considerable improvements with the city council.
-The complaints touched subjects like peonage, land regime, easements on the woods and the commons as well as ecclesiastical requirements.

-The peasants wanted reforms on a broad front.
-The city had set up a committee of villagers and expected to see a long checklist of specific demands.
-Very unexpectedly though, the peasants delivered a uniform, fundamental declaration made up of twelve articles.
-Many of those demands did subsequently not prevail in the city council, but one can assume, that the articles of the ordines provinciales una congregati (the representatives of the territory) of Memmingen had become the basis of discussion for the Twelve Articles agreed on by the Upper Swabian Peasants Confederation of 20 March 1525.

-It is well possible that Joß Fritz’s demands, which he had raised during the so-called Bundschuh movement in 1513 influenced the articles of the representatives of the territory of Memmingen and thereby also had their influence on the Twelve Articles.
+Before the drafting of the Articles, about twenty-five villages around Memmingen had already presented grievances concerning peonage, land use restrictions, forest rights, and ecclesiastical tithes.
+These local complaints may have formed the basis for Lotzer’s synthesis of demands.

+Earlier movements may also have left an imprint.
+Historians note similarities between the Twelve Articles and demands raised by Joß Fritz during the Bundschuh uprisings of 1513.

 Martin Luther and the Twelve Articles

-The peasants had to burden the many encumbrances they were charged with and in Martin Luther’s and the German Reformation’s stance they saw the affirmation that most of those were not provided for by the will of God.
+The peasants had to burden the many encumbrances they were charged with and in Martin Luther's and the German Reformation's stance they saw the affirmation that most of those were not provided for by the will of God.

 Luther was unhappy, however, with the peasants’ revolts and their invoking him.
 Possibly he also saw their potentially negative effect upon the Reformation as a whole.
 He called upon the peasants and urged them to keep peace.
 He also wrote to the gentry, however:

-“They set up twelve articles which of some are so just, that they do shame to you before God and world.
+“They set up twelve articles, some are which are so just that they bring shame to you before God and world.
 But almost all of them are in their favour and not drawn up to the best. […] But it is unbearable to tax and slave-drive people like this forever.”

-In May 1525 Luther’s script "Against the Murderous, Thieving Hordes of Peasants" appeared, in which he openly sided with the German nobility and, fearing for the godly order, called for the peasant rebels’ complete destruction.
+In May 1525 Luther's script "Against the Murderous, Thieving Hordes of Peasants" appeared, in which he openly sided with the German nobility and, fearing for the godly order, called for the peasant rebels’ complete destruction.
 Luther's decision was specifically provoked by the so-called “Weinsberger Bluttat”: in which peasant rebels under Jäcklein Rohrbach had killed the High Governor, Ludwig Helferich Count von Helfenstein and massacred his followers, after having seized the city and the castle.